 The majority of dog owners are responsible and everyone is encouraged to follow their example.
 Please don’t be the dog owner who gives everyone else a bad name.
 It’s because some people just will not pick up that we have dog control orders on the beach.
 If everybody could be trusted to pick up, everytime, things might be different!

 Bagged dog waste can be put in any public bin.
 Leaving bagged dog poo on the path or on the beach is worse than just walking away from it.
 It won’t decompose like this and the bag can be a hazard to wildlife and animals.

 Picking up after your dog is just one of the things that people can do to help improve bathing water quality here on the Fylde coast.

 The Marine Conservation Society (MCS) says dog dirt causes high levels of bacteria and leads to both reduced water quality and a human health risk.

-“Pet owners think ahead and carry plastic bags”, a spokesperson for MCS said, but added “We hope they will take the bag off the beach and bin it in one of the many receptacles provided for the job.”
+“Pet owners please think ahead and carry plastic bags”, a spokesperson for MCS said.
+And added “We hope they will take the bag off the beach and bin it in one of the many receptacles provided for the job.”

-In 2010, British Waterways launched a campaign to stop dog walkers leaving bags of dog dirt hanging from trees and hedgerows near canals which is another common sighting in rural areas, and on the Fylde Coast.
+British Waterways launched a campaign to stop dog walkers leaving bags of dog dirt hanging from trees and hedgerows near canals which is another common sighting in rural areas, as it is here on the Fylde Coast.

-Pick up your dog poo wherever it lands.
+Pick up your dog’s poo wherever it lands.
 You can put your wrapped dog dirt in any of the bins for ordinary litter – you don’t have to use a red dog bin.